BioPandas/biopandas/docs/tutorials/Working_with_PDB_Structures_in_DataFrames.md

 [File link: [3eiy.pdb](https://raw.githubusercontent.com/rasbt/biopandas/master/docs/sources/tutorials/data/3eiy.pdb)]

 - 'ATOM': contains the entries from the ATOM coordinate section
-- 'ATOM':  ... entries from the "HETATM" coordinate section
+- 'HETATM':  ... entries from the "HETATM" coordinate section
 - 'ANISOU': ... entries from the "ANISOU" coordinate section
 - 'OTHERS': Everything else that is *not* a 'ATOM', 'HETATM', or 'ANISOU' entry